Selvamaz/Terraform-Cloud/README.md

 11. Left Side Pane -> Settings -> Destruction & Deletion
 a.
 Destruction - Delete all the resources created by the terraform in the workspace
 b.
 Delete - Delete all the resources, variables, settings in the workspace and delete workspace too

+[!Important]
+## This project has no state file and it wont directly work using fork